On this page

 2. In the Warehouse Destinations section, click Snowflake.

-3. Under Export Data to Snowflake, choose which data you'd like to include in this export: Export events ingested today and moving forward, Export all merged Amplitude IDs, or export both.
-For events, you can also specify filtering conditions to only export events that meet certain criteria.
+3. Under Export Data to Snowflake, choose which data to include in this export: Export events ingested today and moving forward, Export all merged Amplitude IDs, or export both.
+For events, you can also specify filtering conditions to export only events that meet certain criteria.

 4. Review the Event table and Merge IDs table schemas and click Next.